 - So is Illinois.

 - Stop at the welcome centers when you cross state lines.
 They make for the best rest stops – usually with clean bathrooms, free brochures and information, and some local history.
-They make for great photo ops and sometimes offer free drinks!
+They are also good for photo ops and sometimes offer free drinks!

 - Remember all of the road trip packing essentials we learned about back in Wanderlust Wednesday #4 – those tips really are useful!